RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ### Privacy Plan

 The FPKIMA or Agency PMA shall conduct a Privacy Impact Assessment.
-If deemed necessary, the FPKIMA or Agency PMA shall have a Privacy Plan to protect personally identifying information from unauthorized disclosure.
+If deemed necessary, the FPKIMA or Agency PMA shall have a Privacy Plan to protect personally identifying information (PII) from unauthorized disclosure.
 For the Common Policy Root CA, the FPKIPA shall approve the Privacy Plan.
 Privacy plans will be implemented in accordance with the requirements of the Privacy Act of 1974, as amended.

 ### Information Treated as Private

-Federal entities acquiring services under this policy shall protect all subscriber personally identifying information from unauthorized disclosure.
+Federal entities acquiring services under this policy shall protect all subscriber PII from unauthorized disclosure.
 Records of individual transactions may be released upon request of any subscribers involved in the transaction or their legally recognized agents.
 The contents of the archives maintained by CAs operating under this policy shall not be released except as required by law.

+Collection of PII shall be limited to the minimum necessary to validate the identity of the subscriber.
+This may include attributes that correlate identity evidence to authoritative sources.
+The RA shall provide explicit notice to the subscriber regarding the purpose for collecting and maintaining a record of the PII necessary for identity proofing and the consequences for not providing the information.
+PII collected for identity proofing purposes shall not be used for any other purpose.

 ### Information not Deemed Private

 Information included in certificates is not subject to protections outlined in section 9.4.2.
-However, certificates that contain the FASC-N in the subject alternative name extension, such as PIV Authentication Certificates, shall not be distributed via public repositories (e.g., via LDAP or HTTP).
+However, certificates that contain the FASC-N and/or UUID in the subject alternative name extension, such as PIV Authentication Certificates, shall not be distributed via public repositories (e.g., via LDAP or HTTP).

 ### Responsibility to Protect Private Information

 Sensitive information must be stored securely, and may be released only in accordance with other stipulations in section 9.4.

+All information collected as part of the identity proofing process shall be protected to ensure confidentiality and integrity.
+In the event the Agency PMA terminates PKI activities, it shall be responsible for disposing of or destroying sensitive information, including PII, in a secure manner, and maintaining its protection from unauthorized access until destruction.

 ### Notice and Consent to Use Private Information